Pttn/rieMiner/README.md

 * ConstellationPattern: which sort of constellations to look for, as offsets separated by commas.
 Note that they are not cumulative, so '0, 2, 4, 2, 4, 6, 2' corresponds to n + (0, 2, 6, 8, 12, 18, 20).
 If empty (or not accepted by the server), a valid pattern will be chosen (0, 2, 4, 2, 4, 6, 2 in Search and Benchmark Modes).
 Default: empty;
 * PrimorialNumber: Primorial Number for the sieve process.
 Higher is better, but it is limited by the target offset limit.
 0 to set automatically, it should be left as is.
 Default: 0;
 * PrimorialOffsets: list of Offsets from the Primorial for the first number in the prime tuple.
 Same syntax as ConstellationOffsets.
 If empty, a default one will be chosen if possible (see main.hpp source file), otherwise rieMiner will not start (if the chosen constellation offsets are not in main.hpp).
 Default: empty;
+* GeneratePrimeTableFileUpTo: if > 1, generates the table of primes up to the given limit and saves it to a `PrimeTable64.bin` file, which will be reused instead of recomputing the table at every miner initialization.
+This does not affect mining, but is useful if restarting rieMiner often with large Prime Table Limits, notably for debugging or benchmarks.
+However, the file will take a few GB of disk space for large limits and you should have a fast SSD.
+Default: 0;
 * Debug: activate Debug Mode: rieMiner will print a lot of debug messages.
 Set to 1 to enable, 0 to disable.
 Other values may introduce some more specific debug messages.
 Default : 0.

 ### Memory problems